GiovanniPellegrini/not_intellij_idea/examples/tutorial.md

     % pigmentKeyword can be uniform, checkered and image see at the bottom of the page for more information

-Did you think we were done? objects can emit light so ***another pigment*** must be added after the brdf to represent the radiance emitted by the object
+Did you think we were done? objects can emit light so ***another pigment*** must be added after the brdf to represent the radiance emitted by the object.

 ## Shapes